Fictiv nabs $35M to build out the ‘AWS of hardware manufacturing’ – TechCrunch

 There is still a lot of work to be done, however.
 One of the big sticking points in manufacturing has been the carbon footprint that it creates in production, and also in terms of the resulting goods that are produced.

-That will likely become even more of an issue, if the Biden Administration follows through on its own commitments to reduce emissions and to lean more on companies to follow through for those ends.
+That will likely become even more of an issue, if the Biden administration follows through on its own commitments to reduce emissions and to lean more on companies to follow through for those ends.

 Evans is all too aware of that issue and accepts that manufacturing may be one of the hardest to shift.